joshcough/HaskellStarter/README.md

       main-is: Main.hs
       build-depends: base < 5, haskell-starter

 * `executable githubCommitPrinter` starts the executable block, and names it.
-You may have many different executables in one cabal file.
+You may have many different executables in one Cabal file.
 * `hs-source-dirs` is a list of directories to find source files.
 * `main-is` specifies the Haskell file that contains the `main` function. `main` must have type `IO ()`.
 * `build-depends` is the same as it is in the library definition.
 Notice here that githubCommitPrinter depends on the haskell-starter library.
 Cabal doesn't implicitely add your library to executables.